ltfschoen/ML-Predictions/README.md

             * Note: Expect model to be off by $127 on average for prediced price values
         * MAE to RMSE Ratio: 0.46:1
     * **MAE to RMSE Ratio**
-        * Definition: Comparing MAE to RMSE Ratio helps understand if "outliers" exist that cause large but infrequent errors.
+        * Definition: Comparing MAE to RMSE Ratio helps highlight if "outliers" exist that cause large but infrequent errors.
+        Given that we expect MAE > RMSE (since RMSE takes the square root of the squared error MAE) Given that RMSE penalises large errors more than MAE, Given that RMSE is in the denominator of the ratio such that higher RMSE results in smaller ratio Conclude that both models contain large outliers (since MAE < RMSE) Conclude that "bathrooms" model with higher ratio performs better than "accommodates" model
     * Important Note:
         * Most rental listings are listed at ~$300 so must reduce RMSE error to improve model usefulness